Amin-MAG/My-Notes/Microservices.md

 Although microservice solves certain issues, it is not a silver bullet.
 It has several drawbacks and when using this architecture, numerous issues must be addressed.

+## Characteristics

+1. **Size**: A microservice should encapsulate information and functionality that can be comprehended without frequent referencing
+2. **Independent Deployment**
+3. **Encapsulation**: It ensures that a change in one service doesn’t mandate modifications in another, preserving the system's integrity
+4. **Business-centric Modeling**: A hallmark of both microservices and DDD is their alignment with business concepts.
+5. **Decentralization**
+6. **Observability**: An effective microservice system requires mechanisms to detect and notify of anomalies, ensuring timely interventions.
+7. **Autonomy**

 ### Greenfield

 > in other disciplines like software engineering, a greenfield is also a project which lacks any constraints imposed by prior work.
 The analogy is to that of construction on greenfield land where there is no need to remodel or demolish an existing structure.